AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## How do I view data disk usage?

-You can run the df command to check data disk usage and the locations where file systems are mounted.
+You can run the df command to view data disk usage and the locations where file systems are mounted.
 Example: df –lh.

 You can run the fdisk command to view the partition information of a data disk.
 Example: fdisk -l.